 Employers’ liability insurance (EL) will help you pay compensation to employees who get injured or fall sick as a result of your business activity.
 Employees may get hurt completely by accident or as a result of their work being mentally or physically demanding.
 However, if any damage caused is directly as a result of the work they are doing for the company, the employee has the right to sue, claim or demand compensation.
 For this reason, it is important for companies to have EL as a way to protect their employees and business interests.

-Examples of events that would require employer's liability insurance include an individual having a fall at work as a result of a faulty ladder provided by the company or an employee suffering side effects from materials used in the manufacturing process.
+Examples of events that would require employer’s liability insurance include a an individual having a fall at work as a result of a faulty ladder provided by the company or an employee suffering side effects from materials used in the manufacturing process.

 To highlight the importance of employer’s liability insurance, it is compulsory for all companies with employees in the UK to have a policy in place.
 In fact, the government can issue a daily fine of £2,500 to companies that do not have an active policy and a £1,000 fine for firms that do not display their EL certificate or make it available upon request.
 The fines can be backdated so it’s crucial that there is never a period where you don’t have a policy active.
 It is also important to keep the certificates of old policies because former employees are able to make claims in the event that some illnesses or injuries take a long time to emerge.